Beneal/wireframing/README.md

 ---

 Each of these elements works together to create a cohesive and user-friendly design that meets the goals of both users and stakeholders.

+## Types of Wireframes

+### Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, rough sketches or outlines that focus on the basic structure and layout without detailed design elements.
+They often use simple shapes, placeholders, and minimal text.
+These wireframes are typically used early in the design process to brainstorm ideas, gather feedback quickly, and iterate on concepts without investing significant time or resources.

+### High-Fidelity Wireframes
+High-fidelity wireframes are detailed and refined representations of the final design.
+They include more precise layout, typography, spacing, and sometimes even colors and images.
+High-fidelity wireframes are usually created later in the design process to provide a clearer picture of the final product and to prepare for development and user testing.

+---

+## Wireframing in Figma as a Low-Fidelity Wireframe

+Figma is a popular design tool that allows users to create wireframes easily.
+When used for wireframing, Figma typically facilitates the creation of low-fidelity wireframes.
+Designers use simple shapes, grayscale elements, and basic text to quickly map out the structure and flow of a website or app.
+This approach helps teams communicate ideas early and make rapid changes without getting bogged down in visual details.